Skip to main content

 AT&T Eyes the CX of the Future

-Telco giant AT&T is transforming the way it listens to employees and customers.
+The telco giant is transforming the way it listens to employees and customers.

 AT&T is once again rethinking what’s possible.
 The telephone company is evolving into a media and technology powerhouse—it acquired Time Warner Inc. and DirecTV, and is developing IoT solutions among other moves.
 However, a few years ago, AT&T discovered that nearly half of its workforce lacked the cutting-edge skills needed to match the company’s transformational vision.